swaptacular/swpt_debtors/README.md

    RabbitMQ queues, exchanges, and the bindings between them.
 However, this works only for the most basic setup.

-3. [OAuth 2.0] authorization server, which authorizes all client requests.
+3. [OAuth 2.0] authorization server, which authorizes clients' requests to the "Simple Issuing Web API".

 Configuration